-MRI

-No Scanning (Idle Mode) GRE Sequence for Thermometry Diagnostic Imaging Sequences

-Standby Allowed NA Allowed

-ate DICOM File Tran sfer NA Allowed Allowed

-Bla Probe Cooling Disabled Allowed Disabled

-jo.
-Active Probe Travel Linear Allowed Disabled Not Allowed

-euro Act Probe Travel Rotary Allowed Allowed Not Allowed

-ž Laser Ready Disabled Allowed Disabled

-Emergency Stop Engaged Allowed Allowed Allowed
+MRI No Scanning (Idle Mode) GRE Sequence for Thermometry Diagnostic Imaging Sequences Standby Allowed NA Allowed late Active DICOM File Tran sfer NA Allowed Allowed 3la Probe Cooling Disabled Allowed Disabled roBl ive Probe Travel Linear Allowed Disabled Not Allowed eni Probe fraver Rotary Allowed Allowed Not Allowed ž Laser Ready Disabled Allowed Disabled Emergency Stop Engaged Allowed Allowed Allowed

-\ Diagnostic Imaging Sequences tested include Gradient Echo (GRE), Spin Echo, Fast Spin Echo, MPRAGE (a 3D fast GRE scan) and EPI
+Diagnostic Imaging Sequences tested include Gradient Echo (GRE), Spin Echo, Fast Spin Echo, MPRAGE (a 3D fast GRE scan) and EPI

 5.1.
-MR IMAGE PROBE VOID
+MR Image Probe Signal Void

-The NeuroBlate System SideFire® Directional Laser Probe and the FullFire® Diffusing Tip Laser Probes will create an imaging void in an MR image.
-Examples of the image are given for an MPRAGE imaging sequence for a 1.5T Siemens system in Figure 5.1, and for a 3T Siemens system in Figure 5.2.
-Imaging on the 3T system created the largest void of approximately 0.3mm from the surface of the probe lens.
+The NeuroBlate System family of probes will create an imaging signal void in an MR image.
+Examples of the signal void are given for an MPRAGE sequence using a 3T Siemens system for each probe diameter (Figure 5.2).
+3T imaging represents the greatest possibility for exaggeration of actual probe size with a signal void extending approximately 0.3 mm beyond the surface of the probe lens in the example below.

-For both figures, the 2.2mm probe is shown on the left and the 3.3mm probe is shown on the right for each image set.
-The images in the top row captures the view of the distal portion of the shaft of the probe, and the images in the bottom row are perpendicular to these and at the location of the blue line shown in the top row.
-The left-most top and bottom images show the MR void from the probe, and the right-most images have a representation of the probe overlaid on the images for reference.
+In Figure 5.1 for each probe diameter, the images on the top capture the view of the distal portion of the shaft of the probe, and the images at the bottom are perpendicular to these acquired at the location of the blue line.
+The left-most top and bottom images show the MR signal void from the probe, and the right-most images have a representation of the probe overlaid on the images for reference.

-In order to successfully complete the "Insert" workflow step in a NeuroBlate procedure (see Section 8.6), the current location of probe is identified from the probe void in the MR image.
-The figures below give examples of how the probe void may appear, and the corresponding probe location as identified from these images.
+In order to successfully complete the "Insert" workflow step in a NeuroBlate procedure (see Section 8.6), the current location of probe is identified from the probe signal void in the MR image.
+The figure below give examples of how the probe signal void may appear and the corresponding probe location as identified from these images.